mirage335/universalTechnologySpecificationTextbook/README.sh.out.txt

 	modularAI
 Self-Driving AI algorithm architecture.
 Self-Driving AI is &#39;Artificial General Intelligence&#39; - where to go and where not to go is the problem all &#39;intelligence&#39; always solves in a universe predominated by electrons photons.
 Algorithm illustrated passes messages to a shared bus, sending conclusions in a few categories into a feedback loop that causes behavior and modifies future behavior.
 Realtively low-priority, as the unsolved technical issue for the AI industry today is insufficient computer vision performance, with the industry already apparently making excellent progress.

+	mirage335GizmoScience
+More detailed, rapidly changing, or speculative, design information may be at the &#39;mirage335GizmoScience&#39; repository - https://github.com/mirage335/mirage335GizmoScience .

  '_image' 'https://github.com/mirage335/mirage335_author/raw/main/zzLib_895-reference/from_uTST/neuralBits-zEXCERPTED-diagram-picture.png' '40%'